 - Chapter 17.82 - Fire Safety During Construction

-Permits shall be in accordance with Section 105 of the 2016 California Fire Code (CFC).
+Permits shall be in accordance with Section 105 of the 2016 California Fire Code.

-1. Operational permit.
-An operational permit allows the applicant to conduct an operation or a business for which a permit is required by CFC Section 105.6 for either:
+- Operational Permit: An operational permit allows the applicant to conduct an operation or a business for which a permit is required by California Fire Code Section 105.6 for either:

-2. Construction permits.
-A construction permit allows the applicant to install or modify systems and equipment for which a permit is required by CFC Section 105.7.
+- Construction Permit: A construction permit allows the applicant to install or modify systems and equipment for which a permit is required by California Fire Code Section 105.7.

 If you have questions regarding the fee increase or the billing process, you may contact the Bureau of Fire Prevention.

-San José Permits online is for obtaining a variety of information regarding proposed development for properties within the City of San José and for registered users to submit permit applications, obtain simple development permits and schedule inspections.
+San José Permits online is used for obtaining a variety of information regarding proposed development for properties within the City of San José.
+Registered users can submit permit applications, obtain simple development permits, and schedule inspections.

 These documents are some of the most requested by architects, designers, contractors and others.
 The Bureau of Fire Prevention is pleased to provide these documents online for your convenience.
 If you have any questions, you may contact the Bureau of Fire Prevention.